OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.10.md

 ## To Do

--   [ ] Reorganize material into more usable and realistic chapters.
+-   [ ] Reorganize online material into chapters to match newly reorganized SRD.
 -   [ ] Customize the [custom Google search](https://cse.google.com/cse?cx=001286843246981938841:_5jzoxwanvq) page or better integrate it with the site.
 -   [ ] Link [spell lists](https://ogl-srd5.com/spellcasting) with thier respective spells.